AnAppleCore/Ripple-Video-Prediction/README.md

-# Ripple-Video-Prediction
-Ripple Video Prediction using trivial convolution encoder and decoder
+# Ripple Video Prediction

+## Dataset

+    Safely execute the script `ripple.py` to do the dataset preparation, with default settings.
+Please read it for more details.